unwire/handsoap/README.markdown

       end
     end

 Note the commented-out line.
-If you set a logger on the service-class, you can see the protocol-level interaction, which is useful for debugging.
+If you set a logger on the service-class, you can see exactly which XML goes forth and back, which is very useful for debugging.

 ###Methods